How to Login after Disabling All Users in Windows?

 with cmd.exe

-Here we have created a backup of utilman.exe
+Here we have created a backup of utilman.exe before making a copy of cmd.exe

 Remove bootable USB or CD/DVD from your PC and let Windows boot normally.
 On the login screen, you will still see your account as disabled.
 Click OK.
-Now, we will use that hack to enable user accounts and login to Windows after mistakenly disabling all users.
+Now, we will use that hack to enable user accounts and log in to Windows after mistakenly disabling all users.

-On user account selection screen, click on Ease-of-Access button on the bottom-right corner of the screen (bottom-left corner for Windows 7) to launch CMD.
+On the user account selection screen, click on the Ease-of-Access button on the bottom-right corner of the screen (bottom-left corner for Windows 7) to launch CMD.
 We will use CMD to enable user accounts (after disabling them).

 SEE ALSO: